I know not everyone uses a grammar checker.

 For me, most of my writing happens on a computer, so it’s not a dealbreaker.
 But if you’re someone who writes a lot on the go, it’s something to think about.

-If all you want is something to catch a few mistakes before you hit publish, there are simpler tools that will do that just fine.
+For me, though, the basic tradeoff hasn’t changed much.
+If all I want is something to catch a few mistakes in a quick email or short piece of writing, there are simpler tools that will do that just fine.
 That’s usually where something like Grammarly makes more sense.

-For example, there’s a Manuscript Analysis feature where you can run an entire book through it at once and get a full breakdown of things like pacing, sentence variety, and overused words.
-That’s not something I use all the time, but if you’re working on a full manuscript, it can be helpful to step back and look at everything as a whole.
+For example, there’s a Manuscript Analysis feature where you can run an entire book through it and get a developmental-style breakdown of things like plot, characters, setting, and story structure.
+It uses credits, so it’s not the same as running a normal grammar report whenever you want, but if you’re working on a full manuscript, it can be helpful to step back and look at everything as a whole.

 If you want to see how Manuscript Analysis works, Kevin did a full breakdown of that here if you want to dig into it.